Carolyn Caiharr

 Carolyn Caiharr is an American politician.
 She has served as the representative for the 33rd district in the Kansas House of Representatives since September 2025.
-She was selected by a local Republican precint committee to replace outgoing representative Mike Thompson, who resigned and retired from politics to care for his wife.
+She was selected by a local Republican precinct committee to replace outgoing representative Mike Thompson, who resigned and retired from politics to care for his wife.

 A member of the Republican Party, Caiharr concurrently serves as the mayor of Edwardsville, Kansas.